vialer/vialer-js/docs/manuals/install.md

 ## Electron desktop
-Click-to-dial can run as a desktop app using Electron, although this version is still **experimental** and not (yet) officially supported.
+Vialer-js can run as a desktop app using Electron, although this version is still **experimental** and not (yet) officially supported.
 You're free to give it a spin though!
 It requires Electron to be installed on your system.
 To run the desktop version: